fuzzysabi/fuzzysabi.github.io/_posts/2016-09-10-Cedar-Coffee-Table.md

 ![edge joined][glue]

-Here's a small sample of the natural stain, iron acetate made by dissolving fine steel wool in vinegar for a few days.   ![small sample][stain]
+Here's a small sample of the natural stain, iron acetate made by dissolving fine steel wool in vinegar for a few days.
+It actually dyes the wood in an accelerated form of the same thing that happens when it's left out int he elements for a few years!  ![small sample][stain]

 The leg joints  were double dovetails, preventing side wobble in the table.![Leg joints][joint]